-Tennis Head Coach Remus Anduiza remus.anduiza@houstonisd.org
+Tennis Head Coach Khaleed.Matthews@houstonisd.org

 You must have the coach's permission to participate in tennis.
 Please e-mail the coach with your information and level of experience.
 Class times are 4th (Advanced) and 8th period (FR/tryout/PE), there will be try-outs Aug 1st.
 Tennis is a competitive sport that needs your full commitment and participation during all classes, training sessions, practices and games.